Daplanet/cucumber-puppet/README.md

 [![Build Status](https://travis-ci.org/petems/cucumber-puppet.png?branch=master)](https://travis-ci.org/petems/cucumber-puppet)

-*The project was discontinued.
-I'm seeing if I can resurect it*
+*The Project Lives again*

-*Currently cucumber-puppet doesnt support Ruby 1.9+ or any puppetversion beyond 2.7...*
+*Currently cucumber-puppet doesnt support Ruby 1.9+ or any puppetversion beyond 2.7... however the next release would support the latest version of puppet and Ruby 1.9*

 Cucumber-puppet is a tool for specifying Puppet catalog behavior.
 It uses Cucumber features as specifications and provides the necessary glue to access a